bogyshi/Data512/finalProject/README.md

 ## Smart Meter Analysis
 ## Author: Alexander Van Roijen

+### Abstract
+This folder demonstrates the cumulative learnings of the human centered data science course applied to a data analysis project on smart meter data in the U.K.
+Results shown in the SmartMeterResults notebook demonstrate significant savings in energy for ToU households and attempts to predict future consumption with only prior signals as input using SINDy.

 This README simply serves as a description of the files present in this folder of the repository.

 In the analyses folder you will find the smartMeterAnalyses.ipynb notebook that contains the workflow to generate the results highlighted in SmartMeterResults.ipynb